Atlas-Night-Out/Xdrip-AndroidAps-Nightscout-readthetips/docs/Nightscout/Fly_io-setup.md

 ### 29. **Setting up xDrip as a (follower) like for your dad from the example from above**
+This will be on your followers mobile phone, not your own.
 #### 1. In the xDrip Data Source Settings, choose “Nightscout Follower” as the hardware data source.
 <center><img width="250" height="Auto" border="0" align="center"  src="../..//img/Nightscout/Google Cloud/xdrip settings.jpg" title=" xdrip settings"/><img width="250" height="Auto" border="0" align="center"  src="../..//img/Nightscout/Google Cloud/Hardware Data Source1.jpg" title=" Select Hardware Data Source"/></a><img width="250" height="Auto" border="0" align="center"  src="../..//img/Nightscout/Google Cloud/Hardware Data Source.jpg" title=" Nightscout Follow"/></a></center><br>